MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/07-manage-meeting-presentation-experience.md

   - m365solution-compliantmeetings
 appliesto:
   - Microsoft Teams
-description: Learn about admin options for managing who can present, how content is shared, and how attendees collaborate in Teams meetings.
+description: Learn about admin options for managing who can present, how content is shared, and how attendees collaborate in sensitive Teams meetings.
 ---

 # Manage the meeting presentation experience for sensitive Teams meetings